pablodanielrey/echallenge/README.md

 ```

+## Now - THE IMPLEMENTATION of the challenge.

-## Design of implemented code.
+## Design of the implemented microservice.

-The base code consists of three components.
+The code base consists of three components.
 - indexer
 - api
 - libs (shared database code)

+i've used this aproach because the detections database is accesed by the api and the indexer.

+the api also has it's user database, that it utilize to authenticate users.
+but, as it is not shared, the code is implemented on the api itself to simplify things, and save time.
+as the project grows, one could extract it to a library or even another component.
+conceptually, auth has to be separate of the indexer microservice. they only must share jwt tokens.

+## THE DATABASE.
+it's problem to analize because of lack of context.